Amendment Nos. 19 and 20 are related and will be taken together.

 There is no doubt the drinks industry is unscrupulous.
 Its behaviour can, at times, be concerning and unscrupulous in many different ways.
 I have spoken about it in the House.
 I have made charges in this House about the industry's competitive practices and the manner in which it behaves.
 I am well aware of how the industry uses and targets advertising.

 However, the Labour Party will be opposing this amendment.
 The simple fact is the amendment uses a mallet to break a nut.
 The consequences of this on various sporting organisations across the country would be seismic.
 Anyone who has an appreciation for small clubs across all codes, not just the GAA, would know there are many mixed businesses, whether serving food and drink, or whatever, that contribute to their community.
 It is not necessarily for the sake of the advertising that they get because some of the clubs that get advertising from bars or restaurants would not be the most successful clubs.
-The sponsors are contributing to their community and helping the clubs to continue to do something very healthy in promoting sport and providing facilities.
+The sponsors are contributing to their communities and helping the clubs to continue to do something very healthy in promoting sport and providing facilities.
 That would end under this proposal.
 That would not be good for all of these clubs.
 I am adamant that, when it comes to small sponsorship of sporting events and clubs in rural or urban communities across Ireland, to lose the capacity to do that would be a negative thing.
 It would also be a negative thing from a health perspective.
 In many of these locations there are very few outlets to go to for advertising income.

 On the basis of that alone, the Labour Party will be opposing this amendment, even though I know the nature of some of the large-scale drinks companies and have promoted small producers of beverages and had legislation passed dealing with that issue.

-I want to say to Deputy Collins that advertising works.
+I want to say to Deputy Michael Collins that advertising works.
 Nobody is suggesting people will become zombies but, as Deputy Shortall has eloquently outlined, the drinks companies take out advertising because they believe it will make us drink more alcohol and more of their brand of alcohol.
-They would not be spending many millions of euro of their commercial operation on advertisements if they did not believe it works.
+They would not be spending many millions of euro of their commercial operations on advertisements if they did not believe it works.
 They are not advertising for the good of their health.
 They are advertising to the detriment of people's health.

 Instinctively I think there is something wrong with the idea of something, as Deputy Kelly has rightly articulated, which is as good as sport for our health and which is part of our Healthy Ireland agenda, being contaminated by advertising things that are clearly bad for our health.
 It does not sit well with me as Minister for Health and it should not sit well with any of us.
 There is an idea that the Bill is bad for rural Ireland.
 We often hear on many different health matters that they only affect people living in the greater Dublin area.
 There is a serious problem with alcohol in all parts of this country, both urban and rural.
 As Minister, I have a need and a duty to introduce public health legislation, which protects all of our people in every part of the country.
 We should not try to divide our country into parts.
 This is a national health issue, which affects every community in our country.